basho/rfc/open/query_access_paths_RFC.md

 If there has been a TS bucket created with an n_val of 5 - there will be up to 5 keyspaces in the vnode TS portion.

-In this diagram we have only expanded the first bucket of the KV section - and we have collapsed the Time Series and 2i portions - they will be expanded as appropriately later in the document.
+In this diagram we have only expanded the first bucket of the KV and TS section - and we have collapsed the 2i portions - they will be expanded as appropriately later in the document.

 The ring access pattern is: